Azure/terraform-cdk-constructs/src/azure-kusto/README.md

 ## Kusto Class Properties

-This class takes an azure resource group object as input.
+This class has several properties that control the Kusto resource's behaviour:

 - `azureResourceGroup`: The [Azure Resource Group object](../azure-resourcegroup/) where the Kusto resource will be deployed.

-And has several properties that control the Kusto resource's behaviour:

 - `name`: The name of the Kusto resource.
 - `sku`: (Optional) The SKU of the Kusto resource.
 Defaults to "dev/test, Dv2/DSv2 Series, Extra small".
 - `capacity`: (Optional) The node count for the cluster.
 Defaults to 2.